WeiRui-Wang/Pipeline/README.md

 #### Test Hardness

-The test hardness implemented allos for
+The test hardness implemented allows for

 * Start with original version of markdown
 * Apply a random mutation operator